vibrationtoolbox/vibration_toolbox/docs/readme.rst

+This is the folder for building the complete documentation for the Vibration Toolbox.
+The actual documentation is hosted via `githubpages <http://vibrationtoolbox.github.io/vibration_toolbox/>`_.

+The remainder of this document contains notes for developers.

 To make the doc, in the `docs` folder type::

   make docs

 To serve the pages, move to the `docs/_build/html` folder and type::